Walter Samuel: International career

 Samuel was part of Argentina U20 which emerged victorious in the 1997 edition of FIFA U-20 World Cup.
 He made his debut in the tournament in the opening Group E match versus Hungary which was won 3–0, and went on to play in the remaining two matches as Argentina topped their group.

 Samuel has played 56 matches for Argentina between 1999 and 2010, scoring five goals.
 He played for his country in the 2002 FIFA World Cup and the 2010 FIFA World Cup, as well as in the 1999 Copa América, and in the 2005 FIFA Confederations Cup, in which Argentina won a runners-up medal.

 Style of play

-Regarded as one of the best defenders of his generation, Samuel was a large, quick, powerful, and aggressive centreback, who excelled in the air, both defensively, and as a goal threat on set pieces.
+Regarded as one of the best defenders of his generation, Samuel was a large, quick, powerful, and aggressive centre-back, who excelled in the air, both defensively, and as a goal threat on set pieces.
 His defensive skills, which included an excellent positional sense, an ability to read the game, as well as tough, tight marking, and hard tackling, made him extremely effective at anticipating opponents.
 His strong, consistent, and uncompromising style of play earned him the nickname Il Muro ("The Wall").
 Despite his ability as a defender, his career was also marked by several injuries that affected his fitness.